 Alexander’s death and memorial

 On August 18th, 1907, Alexander died aged 62 years, at his home, 14 Cardington Road, Bedford.
-He had suffered ill health for several years, and, during the winter months, he had gone abroad to restore his health.
-The funeral service took place in the Cemetery Chapel.
+He had suffered ill health for several years, and during the winter months he had gone abroad to restore his health.
+The funeral service took place took place in the Cemetery Chapel.
 He was buried in Section F3 Grave 30.

 As with most middle-class Victorians, Marian spent as much as she could afford on a memorial suitable to Alexander’s social status.
-Many of the memorials in Foster Hill Road Cemetery have a story to tell of those who are buried in this beautiful garden of rest.
-Some of the memorials in the cemetery do not use Christian symbolism.
+Many of the memorials in Foster Hill Road Cemetery are non-religious, such as Alexander’s and many have a story to tell of those who are buried in this beautiful garden of rest.
 Alexander’s memorial is a broken column with a broken chain wrapped around it.
-The column is, by design, broken.
-This symbolises that his life was cut short too soon.
+The column was by design broken.
+This symbolises that his life of was cut short too soon.
 The broken chain symbolises the links of love with the family broken in death.